London Theatre Week

 Harry Potter and the Cursed Child

-To see both parts of this magical play you need to buy two tickets, so these prices made it a more affordable experience with tickets available at £15 and £25.
+To see both parts of this magical play you need to buy two tickets, so these prices made it a more affordable experience.
+Tickets for both parts in the Balcony were available for just £30 or £50 altogether.

 Return to the Wizarding World for another spell-binding adventure with Harry and his son, Albus, full of incredible stage effects that will make you believe in magic.